envico801/The-Node-js-bible-become-a-backend-expert/anki/README.md

 Q: What is an API gateway?
 A: It is an entity that is in charge of receiving the requests and then it is going to pass it to the microservice responsible for responding.

+### 14. CI/CD

+#### C1

+Q: What is continuous integration?
+A: It is a process where every change we make to our code must be tested and verified by the tests we have written beforehand.

+Q: What is continuous delivery?
+A: It is similar to continuous integration, only in a more automated way and also our acceptance tests must be of high quality, because Continuous Delivery makes sure that every change we make is ready to be released to production.

+Q: What is continuous deployment?
+A: As the name implies, we take care of continuous and automated deployments.

+Q: What is a pipeline?
+A: It is a sequence of steps to be followed in a DevOps process.

 ---

 TARGET DECK: Javascript::Node::MTNBB - The node.js bible become a backend expert - marluan espiritusanto